 Your mission as a high-performing social sector leader is to improve the lives of the people and communities your serve.
 Success requires you to measure outcomes, strengthen your impact story, and increase funding.
 In Stephen R. Covey’s best-selling book, 7 Habits of Highly Effective People, he defined Habit 2 as beginning with the end in mind.
 Beginning with the end in mind means “to begin each day, task, or project with a clear vision of your desired direction and destination.”
-Whether you are looking at your personal development as a social-service leader, or ensuring your organization is deliver the maximum benefits possible to your community, the concept is the same.
+Whether you are looking at your personal development as a social-service leader, or ensuring your organization is delivering the maximum benefits possible to your community, the concept is the same.
 You must begin with the end in mind and then be proactive to make it happen.

 Here are seven key questions to ask yourself to help your organization drive maximum impact.

 Do you have a clearly defined theory of change, (i.e. an outline of how your organization’s activities are understood to result in your final intended outcomes and impact?)

 Do you have clearly defined outcome measures that you use regularly to make decisions?